neuralmagic/sparsify/README.md

 ![Logo](https://drive.google.com/uc?id=1XnlBKpRQdsnLC4IPoiCoihXJNFh8y7OL)

-# Welcome to the Sparsify Alpha Quick Start
+# Welcome to the Sparsify [Alpha] Quickstart

 ## Introduction
 🚨 **July 2023: Sparsify's next generation is now in alpha as of version 1.6.0!**

-This quick start provides a brief overview of Sparsify and then details several pathways you can work through.
+This quickstart provides a brief overview of Sparsify and then details several pathways you can work through.
 We encourage you to explore each for Sparsify's full benefits.
 As of this update, support for [Sparsify's first generation](https://docs.neuralmagic.com/sparsify) has been deprecated.
 We highly recommend you try the alpha to get a sneak peek and influence the product's development process.

 🚨 **Sparsify Alpha Feedback and Support**